 At a museum of ethnology, a focus on everyday life rather than history is to be expected, as can contextualisation adapted to presumed differences in Vietnamese and non-Vietnamese general knowledge of the Cham.
 It is striking, nevertheless, that translations in the introductory panels on the Hoa and the Khmer correspond much more closely to each other across all three languages.
 This suggests that the statement of Cham defeat by the Viet has been deemed either unsuitable or unnecessary for presentation to Vietnamese audiences, representing a form of ‘translation shift’ that has been documented in other Asian museums (Chen and Liao 2017, 61).
 To the extent that this panel presents the Vietnamese as a conquering force rather than the victim of repeated foreign invasion, it may be deemed an undesirable deviation from the dominant national narrative.
 It is in marked contrast to descriptions of conquered Champa lands as deserted (hoang) in Vietnamese school textbooks of the 2000s, for example (Sutherland 2010, 149), and so it is unclear whether Vietnamese visitors are likely to be aware of this conquest and its implications.

 Little further context or evidence support the historic links made in the text and Cham voices are not explicitly included in the exhibit or its interpretation.
 However, according to Pham Van Duong - now the Museum of Ethnology’s deputy director - the Cham exhibits were collected in the 1990s from Cham communities whose members were also employed to rebuild a Cham house in the museum grounds (personal communication, December 2017).
-For example, an information panel traces Cham weaving techniques back to before the 12th century, and links contemporary pottery for domestic use to ceramics decorating 'ancient towers and temples.’
+For example, an information panel traces Cham weaving techniques back to before the 12th century and links contemporary pottery for domestic use to ceramics decorating 'ancient towers and temples.’
 Religious diversity among Cham is connected to Indian Brahmanism and a form of Islam from Indonesia and Malaysia, thereby placing ‘the society and spiritual life of the Cham’ at the confluence of several cultures.
 The most imposing display, which also features in the exhibition space at Po Klong Garai, is a large, buffalo-drawn cart filled with earthenware pots next to two faceless mannequins in traditional costume.
 The cart dates from 1956 and was brought to the museum forty years later for the museum opening in 1997, and the display lacks any detailed explanation or interpretation.
 Pham Van Duong confirmed that the Cham exhibit had not been revisited since it was installed (personal communication, December 2017).

 As Pham Van Duong noted, the Vietnam Museum of Ethnology is concerned with everyday life whereas art and history museums highlight other aspects of Cham(pa) civilisation.
 It is somewhat ironic, therefore, that it offers a more complete introduction to Champa – for non-Vietnamese speakers – than either of Vietnam’s two national history museums.
 Unlike those museums, Hanoi’s Museum of Ethnology does not follow a historical chronology of Vietnam and thus has more freedom of interpretation, but its display reflects ambivalence about where the Cham ‘fit in’ historically and geographically.
 Although it addresses Cham religious diversity, uninitiated visitors may still struggle to distinguish between communities living in central Vietnam and the Mekong Delta when film footage of both is spliced together in the video montage, for example.
 The inconsistency in presenting the Cham as part of a particular ethnolinguistic family according to Vietnam’s official categorisation of ethnic minorities, but then alongside the Khmer and the Hoa as key contributors to the ‘cultural heritage of southern Vietnam’ departs from the Vietnamese national narrative to some extent.
 Singling out southern Vietnamese culture as distinct could thus be considered a ‘shift,’ but does not explicitly address different ways of being Cham using Cham voices.